Home » Technology » What is HDMI CEC

 16. Hitachi: HDMI-CEC

-To use CEC commands, both devices (controlling and controlled) must support the technology.
-Despite the common standard, sometimes not all declared commands work if the equipment is from different brands.
+Both devices (controlling and controlled) must support the technology used in CEC commands.
+Despite the expected standard, sometimes not all declared commands work if the equipment is from different brands.

 The HDMI-CEC specification specifies more than 50 different commands, including: